aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archive/_index.md

 ---
 title: Class Archive
 second_title: Aspose.ZIP for .NET API Reference
 description: Aspose.Zip.Archive class.
-This class represents zip archive file.
+This class represents a zip archive file.
 Use it to compose extract or update zip archives
 type: docs
 weight: 10
 url: /net/aspose.zip/archive/
 ---
 ## Archive class

-This class represents zip archive file.
+This class represents a zip archive file.
 Use it to compose, extract, or update zip archives.

 ```csharp
 public class Archive : IArchive